How to Ace the Interview

 Interviewing Tips

 1. Explain to your child what will happen during the interview.
-Tell your child that they may be going with and talking to another adult.
-Sometimes, younger students will cry when they realize they’re going to be separated from their parents, so the heads-up is vital.
+If you’re changing schools, make sure your child understands that.
+Tell them they may be going with and talking to another adult.
+Sometimes younger students will cry when they realize they’re going to be separated from their parents, so the heads-up is vital.
+“The interview focuses on getting to know the student as an individual, Cunningham says—“what their interests are, current school experiences and academic aspirations.”
+They should be prepared to talk about what they want from a school.

 2. Practice with a mock interview.
 Even the bubbliest kids can get shy when being asked questions by a stranger.
 Ask a family friend to help with a few practice sessions.
 But don’t rehearse or script answers.